 How many VCs should I target in a seed round?

 Quality matters more than quantity.
-The average seed founder schedules 38 meetings from 66 investors contacted (DocSend, 2023), but founders who close fastest target 15 to 25 deeply aligned investors rather than blasting 200 cold emails.
-About 68% of seed rounds now start with warm introductions.
-A tight, researched list outperforms a broad spray every time.
+Founders who close fastest target 15 to 25 deeply aligned investors rather than blasting 200 cold emails.
+About 68% of seed rounds in 2025 started with a warm introduction, up from 55% in 2024, and warm-intro deals close in roughly half the time of cold outreach (Metal.so, Warm Intros vs. Cold Email 2025).
+A tight, researched list paired with the right warm paths outperforms a broad spray every time.

 What is a VC investment thesis and why does it matter?